ElvinGranados/FIFA-2019-Data-Analysis-/README.md

 From just 2 components, there is a lot of noise on the left of the figure and one position that is clearly distinct from the rest.
 This position would be the Goalkeeper and it shows since these players have much higher values in the GK stats.
 From the position codes, there are 27 possible positions which is another reason for the noisy mess and a change will be necessary for the model.
 A note to make is that there are 11 players on the field and the reason for so many classes is due to the different formations in soccer.
 These allow teams to play a particular style whether it be more offensive or defensive and so the extra classes are roles that fit a respect style of soccer.
 Here I decided to write a function that would convert these roles to fit the original 11 positions!
 Another note to take into account is that since the Goalkeeper is clearly distinct from the rest of the players, we can remove this role from the model and drop the GK columns so that fewer features are used.

-# Part 2B: Model Selection
+# Part 2B: Model Selection (SVM)

 When selecting a model, I took into consideration the results of the PCA.
-Because there are 34 features to work with, my first choice was the SVC since it is able to run a multi-class classification and work with vectors of many dimensions.
+Because there are 34 features to work with, my first choice was the (Support Vector Machine) SVC since it is able to run a multi-class classification and work with vectors of many dimensions.
 Following the procedure on Jupyter, I created a train_test_split on the dataset, fitted and predicted the positions and ran metrics using a classification report and confusion matrix.
 (Note that due to the complexity of this dataset, this process may take a while so be patient)

 # Insert first report